alash3al/redix/README.md

 - A really simple `key => value` store that speaks `redis` protocol but with our rules!.
 - A real system that you can abuse! it isn't intedented for cache only but a "database system".
 - `Async` (all writes happen in the background), or `Sync` it won't respond to the client before writing to the internal datastore.
-- Pluggable storage engines, currently it supports `postgresql`, and there nay be more engines introduces in the upcomning releases.
+- Pluggable storage engines, currently it supports `postgresql`, and there may be more engines be introduced in the upcomning releases.

 Core Commands